msys2/msys2.github.io/web/wiki/MSYS2-installation.md

     **`pacman -Suu`**
      ... however, because all MSYS2 programs share the same address space for DLLs due to how MSYS2 (well, Cygwin) implements 'fork', updating bash, MSYS2 or Pacman itself can cause subsequent package updates to fail.
 For this reason, the safest procedure for updating MSYS2 is to do it in two stages; first those 'core' MSYS2 packages:
-    **`pacman --needed -S bash pacman pacman-mirrors msys2-runtime`** ... if any packages got updated during this then you **MUST** restart MSYS2 because files that are provided by these packages will be in use and after update you can get fork errors - you need to exit all MSYS2 shells (and if using MSYS2 32bit, run autorebase.bat) then re-launch **`msys2_shell.bat`**
+    **`pacman --needed -S bash pacman pacman-mirrors msys2-runtime`** ... if any packages got updated during this then you **MUST** restart MSYS2 because files that are provided by these packages will be in use and after update you can get fork errors - you need to exit all MSYS2 shells then re-launch **`msys2_shell.bat`**
     - Finally you can do an update of the remaining packages by issuing:
     **`pacman -Suu`**